P146737/Airline_Performance_2008_P146737/README.md

 ### **Question 4: Problematic Routes**

-- ORD to LGA and vice versa is the most porblematic route with the highest delays and cancellations.
+- ORD to LGA and vice versa is the most problematic route with the highest delays and cancellations.
 - Busy airport pairs like LAX-SFO also show high delay volumes.
 - ORD (Chicago O'Hare) confirms operational inefficiencies, whereas YV (Mesa Airlines) is frequently among the most delayed carriers.
-- Flighs YV-7487, MQ-3408 and 9E-5897 had extreme average delays, though low frequency could skew the results.
+- Flights YV-7487, MQ-3408 and 9E-5897 had extreme average delays, though low frequency could skew the results.
-- Flight 9E-5897 had both high delays and most cancellations.
+- Flight 9E-5897 had both high delays and 4 cancellations.

+#### Summary and Recommendation:

+## Conclusion
+This project demonstrates the use of big data tools (Hive+Python) to analyze real world airline performance data.
+Key patterns in flight delays and cancellations were identified, with actionable recommendations provided for optimizing airline operations and passengers' travel planning.